Responses to the Problem of Burglary of Single-Family Houses

-- Installing burglar alarms.
+A range of burglary prevention responses involve target-hardening, increasing the risk—or presumed risk—of detection for offenders, and reducing the rewards.
+While police have historically recommended many of these responses, they are increasingly used in tandem with one another and with other strategies.
+Most research suggests it is the combination of responses that is effective.1.
+Installing burglar alarms.
 Burglar alarms have become quite prevalent.
 An estimated 17.5 percent of U.S. households have them.77 In Britain, 24 percent of households had alarms in 1998—a doubling in proportion since 1992.78 At an average installation cost of $1,200 in the United States, along with monthly monitoring charges of about $25, alarms are concentrated among more affluent households.79

 Burglar alarms have a high rate of false alerts—perhaps as much as 95 percent.
 Despite that rate, alarms are often recommended for crime prevention.
 The National Crime Prevention Institute recommends installing alarms, and some insurance companies offer urban policyholders discounts for doing so.
 (For more detailed information on alarms, see Guide No. 5 in this series, False Burglar Alarms.)

 Most studies of burglars indicate that many will avoid residences with alarms, but alarm effectiveness has not been well evaluated.† As alarms become more prevalent, their effectiveness may change.
 If most residences in an area have alarms, burglars may tend to avoid the area.
 Even if a burglar tackles an alarm, its presence may cause him or her to be hasty; burglars steal less property from houses with alarms.80

-- Installing closed-circuit television (CCTV).
+Portable burglar alarms have been effectively used for crime prevention.
+Police agencies have issued them temporarily to detect offenders.
+In one burglary prevention project, a small pool of portable alarms were allocated on a rotating basis, according to risk.812.
+Installing closed-circuit television (CCTV).
 CCTV has been widely used in commercial buildings, public settings and apartment complexes.
 It may also be used for single-family houses, although such applications will be cost-prohibitive for many, and have not been evaluated.
 CCTV may deter burglaries, or offenders might confess when confronted with incontrovertible evidence.
 Temporary CCTV installations may be an option, particularly when used after repeat burglaries or with an alarm.† CCTV can also be used to verify alarms.

 Security assessments typically include target-hardening advice related to locks, windows and doors.
 Importantly, such advice—provided immediately after a burglary—also helps the victim secure the break-in point, to deter a repeat offense.

 Target-hardening makes getting into houses more difficult for burglars, and includes installing the following: sturdy doors with dead bolts; window locks, rather than latches; double-pane, storm or divided light windows, or laminated glass that is forced-entry resistant; pin locks on windows and sliding glass doors; and sliding glass door channel locks or slide bolts.
 Generally, moderate lock security should suffice, as there is no evidence that more elaborate lock security reduces burglary.84 Door security may be influenced as much by the door's sturdiness as by its lock.
 Regardless, residents should use, rather than simply install, security devices.

 Some residents install bars and grills on windows and doors, but the aesthetic costs deter many residents from doing so.
 Installing them may violate building codes and pose a safety threat by blocking fire exits.

 If target-hardening is too expensive, corporate sponsors may be solicited to fund it.† New construction may also incorporate target-hardening (see response 9).

-- Marking property.
+Target-hardening can be enhanced through victim education, as well as public awareness campaigns that encourage likely victims to take precautions, and that increase offenders' perceptions of risk.
+Such efforts may be carried out through the media, through the police (e.g., going door-to-door), or through Neighborhood Watch or other community groups.4.
+Marking property.
 Property-marking efforts have had mixed results.
 It is difficult to get citizens to have their property marked.
 This response appears to be most effective when combined with extensive efforts to enlist participation,‡ and with extensive media warnings to burglars that disposing of marked property will be more difficult, or that its value will be reduced.85 As part of this response, police must ensure that recovered property is carefully evaluated to detect marking.
 Property can be marked with bar codes, engraving, dyes and etching liquids, labels, and electronic tags.
 In some initiatives, citizens post window decals to warn potential burglars that their property is marked.

-- Creating safe havens.
+6. Creating safe havens.
 Home security can be obtained through physical design, such as in gated communities or limited-access "fortress societies," where security guards are supplemented by alarms and video surveillance.86 Those who have the economic resources can create such safe havens by retrofitting existing communities or developing new ones.
 Such communities enhance feelings of safety and produce modest crime reduction benefits.
 Some police feel that these designs slow response time and make patrolling more difficult.87

 Since burglars seek houses with cover, residents should remove obstructions to visibility.
 Generally, they should trim trees and shrubs and modify fencing so that such features do not block the view of the house from neighbors or passersby.
-Well-plannedparticularly motion-activatedlighting may enhance such measures' effectiveness.
+Well-planned—particularly motion-activated—lighting may enhance such measures' effectiveness.

 Increased lighting may increase natural surveillance in darkness: however, its impact on crime is highly context-specific.
 If no one is around to spot a burglar—for example, at an isolated house—increased lighting is unlikely to stop the crime, and may actually make the burglar's job easier.
 In some areas, enhanced street lighting has reduced residential burglaries:88 depending on the neighborhood, it may reduce fear and encourage greater pedestrian traffic, increasing opportunities for natural surveillance.
 In some cases, the benefits of increased street lighting have extended to daylight hours, presumably because of increased awareness and community pride.898.
 Implementing Neighborhood Watch (NW) programs.
 Police have often launched NW programs in response to residential burglary, but the offenses have not consistently declined.
 NW varies widely, but primarily involves neighbors' watching one another's houses and reporting suspicious behavior.
 Many NW programs include marking participants' property and assessing their home security to harden targets (see responses 3, 4 and 13).
 However, many NW participants fail to mark property or follow target-hardening advice,90 although NW works best when they do so.91 NW has most often been implemented in low-risk areas with more affluent homeowners.92 NW has a greater impact when there are some residents at home during the day.

 NW effectiveness can be enhanced by offering introduction kits to vulnerable new residents; publicizing the program, including posting stickers on windows or doors, and/or signs on residents' properties or in the neighborhood; educating residents through door-to-door campaigns; marking property; conducting security assessments; and keeping residents informed about crime trends.
 (Police departments are increasingly providing citizens access to crime data and crime maps via Internet websites.

 "Cocoon watches" are a variant of NW.
 Neighbors living near recently burglarized houses are asked to be particularly alert.
 This close set of neighbors—usually, about half a dozen—form a virtual cocoon around the house,† increasing the likelihood of detecting a burglar who returns to strike again.
-In Kirkholt, England, with a burglary victim's consent, neighbors were informed about the offense and offered a security upgrade increasing awareness about the crime and, perhaps, neighborhood vigilance.93
+In Kirkholt, England, with a burglary victim's consent, neighbors were informed about the offense and offered a security upgrade—increasing awareness about the crime and, perhaps, neighborhood vigilance.93

 Other means to increase citizen watchfulness, although unevaluated, include the following: